 Use slider bar above to explore an example of a shaded fuelbreak, before and after treatment

-This project will create a 38-mile shaded fuel break running along the backyards of about 1,700 parcels in the Greater Ross Valley.
+The Greater Ross Valley Shaded Fuel Break (GRVSFB) will create a 38-mile shaded fuel break running along the backyards of about 1,700 parcels.
 The fuel reduction zone includes about 1,300 acres from Fairfax to Corte Madera.
 The project is designed to slow the spread of wildfire to give firefighters time and space to suppress the flames.
 This project would reduce fire risk to several communities in the wildland urban interface (otherwise known as the WUI) while improving forest and ecosystem health by reducing non-native plant cover.

 Project planning was completed in the 2021-22 fiscal year and included mapping, modeling, project design, collaboration with partner agencies, public outreach, field surveys, and environmental compliance.
 Project implementation began in summer 2022 and is expected to continue through 2024.
 Future maintenance would include phased implementation of recommended vegetation management activities along the shaded fuel break.